 "Incorporating this activity into their editorial calendar ensured were still able to create new, timely articles, while also improving the overall performance of historic posts."

 The important thing when it comes to testing and iterating your marketing for improvement is getting clear visibility of your efforts so you can actually see their performance.
 HubSpot gives us that visibility alongside easy to use tools which make it easy to make quick changes and iterations to get the highest results from your campaigns.

-If you’re a HubSpot user there really is no reason why you shouldn’t be testing.
+If you’re a HubSpot user, there's really no reason why you shouldn’t be testing.
 Let’s take a look at nine key tips you should be looking at to get started today:

 Now that you’re reading all about A/B testing you’re probably starting to think about all the different things you would like to test in your own marketing.
 Great!
 But try not to get too carried away.
 Running too many tests at once on interlinking elements could actually end up giving you more of a headache, and you'll quickly lose track of what you're doing.

-By interlinking elements I mean a CTA that leads to a landing page, for example.
-You wouldn’t want to test the wording of the CTA at the same time as testing which headline works better on the landing page; you wouldn’t know which element of the page actually helped you to boost the conversion rate.
+By interlinking elements, I mean a CTA that leads to a landing page, for example.
+You wouldn’t want to test the wording of the CTA at the same time as testing which headline works better on the landing page, as adjusting multiple elements of the page means you wouldn’t know which one actually helped you to boost your conversions.

 TAKEAWAY #1: By all means run multiple tests at once in different areas, but always make sure they don’t end up clashing in the user journey.

 2. If you want to make an impact quickly, think bigger

 Whilst you should definitely be testing small things like button colour or background shade, you should also consider making your entire landing page, call-to-action, or email a variable in itself.